 Eleven staff members report to the Chief Audit Executive (CAE) who plans and administers the annual work plan, maintaining a balance between audit, investigative and management advisory services.
 The CAE has a dual-reporting relationship.
 The CAE reports to the Senior Vice President and Chief Operating Officer and the President administratively, while reporting to the Board of Trustees through the Committee on Audit & Operations Review functionally.

-The Title IX Office, led by Title IX Coordinator Melissa Nunn, works towards the prevention and elimination of sexual harassment and sexual misconduct on the University of Florida campus.
+The Title IX Office, led by Title IX Coordinator Russell Froman, works towards the prevention and elimination of sexual harassment and sexual misconduct on the University of Florida campus.
 Title IX of the Education Amendments of 1972 prohibits discrimination based on sex in any educational program or activity that receives financial support from the Federal government.
 Under Title IX, discrimination based on sex includes sexual harassment, sexual violence and sexual assault.
 Title IX also prohibits retaliation against individuals who complain about or participate in an investigation regarding an alleged Title IX violation.

 The UF Privacy Office, led by Chief Privacy Officer Elizabeth Ruszczyk, is dedicated to preventing unauthorized access to information, maintaining the accuracy of information, and ensuring the appropriate use of information.
 The office strives to put in place appropriate physical, electronic, and managerial safeguards to secure the information we collect in all formats: on paper, electronically, and verbally.
 These security practices are consistent with the policies of the university and with the laws and regulatory practices of the State of Florida and multiple federal agencies.